chainSAW-crypto/Assignment3_java/README.md

 - **Student**: Contains student information variables like name, PRN, and includes a constructor to assign these variables to memory locations.
 It also contains all the getter and setter methods.
 - **StudentOperations**: Manages the operations such as add, display, search, update, and delete on student records.

-## Contributing

-Contributions to enhance the Student Management System are welcome.
-Please feel free to fork the repository, make improvements, and submit pull requests.

-## License

-This project is open-sourced under the MIT license.